Basic Tips for Night Photography

 Photographing at night isn’t easy.
 For a lot of photographers just starting out with night photography, it can be a frustrating experience filled with photos that come out either too dark due to underexposure or very blurry due to camera shake.

-But as you can see, most of my photos are taken at night and I feel I consistently get pretty good results.
+But as you can see, most of my photos are taken at night and I think I consistently get pretty good results (and hopefully you agree).
 Here are some of my tips for shooting at night.

-It’s important to let as much light hit your sensor as possible, and the best way to do this is to use a fast lens with a wide aperture.
-If you plan on doing a lot of night photography, it’s a great idea to invest in a prime lens that lets you shoot at f1.8 or f1.4.
+It’s important to let as much light hit your sensor as possible, and the best way to do this is to use a with a wide aperture.
+Lenses with very wide apertures are known as “fast lenses”.
+If you plan on doing a lot of night photography, it’s a great idea to invest in a fast lens that lets you shoot at f1.8 or f1.4.
 For the photo at the beginning of this article, I used a Nikon with a Sigma 30mm f1.4 lens.
 This is a lens for crop-sensor APS-C cameras and it’s perfect for night photography.

 Shoot at High ISO